nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
+There is no free time on the given date.

-SOChedule notifies that there is no free time slots.
+   * 2a1.
+SOChedule notifies user that there is no free time. <br>
   Use case ends.
   <br><br>

-* 3a.
+* 2b.
 The given date is invalid.

-    * 3a1.
-SOChedule shows an error message indicating the invalidity of the date. <br>
+    * 2b1.
+SOChedule displays an error message. <br>
    Use case ends.
    <br><br>

 **Use case: UC23 - Getting a summary of SOChedule**